These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Courtesy of OT Colmar

-This small town in northeastern France sits on the other side of the Rhine River from Germany and Switzerland and is 45 minutes by train from Basel.
+This small town in northeastern France sits across the Rhine River from Germany and Switzerland and is 45 minutes by train from Basel.
 It exudes romance year-round, but come Christmas time, it’s even more beguiling.
-Its canals and cobblestone streets, lined with half-timbered historic houses, are perfect for a brisk winter walk.
-On Wednesdays and Saturdays from November 27 to December 21, children’s choirs take to the water on illuminated boats and sing carols to passersby.
+Its canals and cobblestone streets, lined with half-timbered historic houses, are perfect for a brisk winter walk between several holiday markets.
+On Wednesdays and Saturdays from 5–6 p.m.
+November 26 to December 20, children’s choirs take to the water on illuminated boats and sing carols to passersby.
+There are also a dozen or so Christmas markets in the towns near Colmar, including a fair-trade food and craft market 10 minutes away in Ingersheim.
+A shuttle bus connects the markets in assorted villages.

-Take the kids to the Champ de Mars park, which is decked out in holiday lights and has a historic, enclosed carousel.
-Parents can venture underground and into the city’s Alsatian wine cellars—such as Domaine Martin Jund or Domaine Karcher et Fils—where folk celebrations and events are held throughout December.
+In Colmar, take the kids to the Champ de Mars park, which is decked out in holiday lights and has a historic, enclosed carousel.
+Parents can venture underground and into the city’s Alsatian wine cellars—such as Domaine Martin Jund or Domaine Karcher—where folk celebrations and events are held throughout December.
 Tastings are, of course, essential.

 Medieval Rothenburg ob der Tauber gets decked out at Christmastime.